jofas/blog/content/002-first-time-running/index.md

 It's pain that will give you skin cancer.
 I made my way to another crossroad with a couple of Mediterranean cypress trees, luring me with their precious shade and sweet scent.
-Resting my aching body and soul beneath those ramrod straight and dusty soldiers unbowed by destiny or the memory of their ancient roots, my peace and lucidity was only disturbed by innocent passers-by with eyes and smiles depicting their obliviousness to the magnitude of my heroic quest.
+Resting beneath those ramrod straight and dusty soldiers unbowed by destiny or the memory of their ancient roots, my peace and lucidity was only disturbed by innocent passers-by with eyes and smiles depicting their obliviousness to the magnitude of my heroic quest.
 I had to continue my journey, rejuvenated by resignation and a desire to flee pending judgement.
 The last section before reaching the God-forsaken outdoor gym was more of the